-- Planning grants: Proposals submitted in this category must describe the teaming, ideation, and development activities necessary for collaborative groups to coalesce around one or more of UNL's grand challenge themes.
+- Planning grants: Proposals in this category must describe the teaming and ideation activities necessary for collaborative groups to coalesce around one or more of UNL's grand challenge themes.
 The expected outcome for an interdisciplinary team receiving a planning grant is that they will prepare a catalyst award proposal.
-Planning grant proposals may request up to \$150,000 for a maximum 24-month project period. - Catalyst awards: Proposals submitted in this category must describe a plan of work for implementing a goal-based project developed in response to one or more of UNL's grand challenge themes.
+Planning grant proposals may request up to \$150,000 for a project period of no more than 24 months. - Catalyst awards: Proposals in this category must describe a plan of work for implementing a goalbased project developed in response to one or more of UNL's grand challenge themes.
 The expected outcome for an interdisciplinary team receiving a catalyst award is that they will demonstrate measurable progress toward their goal and project sustainability.
-Catalyst award proposals may request the level of support necessary to pursue the project goal during a period that may not exceed five years.
+Catalyst award proposals may request the support necessary to pursue the project goal during a period of up to five years.